 When deploying an Elastic Stack application, the operator generates a set of credentials essential for the operation of that application.
-Examples of these generated credentials include the default
+For example, these generated credentials include the default

 elastic user for Elasticsearch and the security token for APM Server.

 kubectl get secret -l eck.k8s.elastic.co/credentials=true

-You can force the auto-generated credentials to be regenerated with new values by simply deleting the appropriate Secret.
+You can force the auto-generated credentials to be regenerated with new values by deleting the appropriate Secret.
 For example, to change the password for the

-elastic user from the quickstart example, execute the following command:
+elastic user from the quickstart example, use the following command:

 kubectl delete secret quickstart-es-elastic-user

 If you are using the

 elastic user credentials in your own applications, they will fail to connect to Elasticsearch and Kibana after the above step.
 It is not recommended to use

 elastic user credentials for production use cases.
 Always create your own users with restricted roles to access Elasticsearch.

-You can regenerate all auto-generated credentials in a namespace by executing the following command:
+To regenerate all auto-generated credentials in a namespace, run the following command:

 kubectl delete secret -l eck.k8s.elastic.co/credentials=true